mia2380/BA-professional-Portfolio/README.md

 WHEN clicking on the link to the section about my work, the UI scrolls to a section with titled images of my most recent work ADDED link to the Horiseon project; the application's image is larger in size than the others WHEN resizing the page, the layout is responsive
+ADDED notes to the HTML and CSS to make it easier to follow and read.

 ## Screenshots for different media sizes